How to Create a Beautiful Gothic Wedding of your Darkest Dreams.

 The Romance of a Gothic Wedding

-Gothic weddings aren’t about being dark for the sake of it — they’re about atmosphere.
-Drama.
-Emotion.
-A sense of timeless romance that feels pulled from an old love letter or a moonlit cathedral.
+Gothic weddings aren’t just about being dark for the sake of it.
+They’re about atmosphere, drama, and emotion.
+Imagine a sense of timeless romance that feels pulled from an old love letter or a moonlit cathedral.

 From medieval architecture to Victorian mourning fashion, the gothic aesthetic is rich in history, symbolism, and beauty.
 And while it looks expensive, it’s actually one of the most flexible styles for couples working across different budgets.